DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ![Alt text](Images/vm-setup9.png)

-**Step 5: Create a single partition on each of the 3 disks using the `gdisk` utility, using the command `sudo gdisk /dev/sdb` for the first disk and the relevant names for the other two disks**
+**Step 5: Create a single partition on each of the 3 disks using the `gdisk` utility, running the command `sudo gdisk /dev/sdb` for the first disk and the relevant names for the other two disks**

 ![Alt text](Images/vm-setup10.png)